dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 A user may need to specify a different window on a wrapper-by-wrapper basis.
-If this is the case, you can override the file window values for each wrapper.
+If this is the case, the user can override the file window values for each wrapper.
 Consider the following configuration::

   [config]